kristerw/spirv-tools/doc/API_reference.md

   <dt><code>instructions_reversed()</code></dt>
   <dd><p>
-  Iterator for iterating over the module's instructions in reversed order.
+  Iterator for iterating over the module's instructions in reverse order.
   </p><p>
   It is allowed to insert or remove instructions while iterating over the module, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p><p>